Steven Moore (author)

 Steven Moore (born May 15, 1951) is an American author and literary critic.
-Best known as an authority on the novels of William Gaddis, he is also the author of the two-volume study The Novel: An Alternative History.
+Best known as the primary authority on the novelist William Gaddis, he is the author of the two-volume study The Novel: An Alternative History.

 Biography/Career

-Born outside of Los Angeles to Maurice P. and Mary Moore, Steven Moore moved to Littleton, Colorado, in 1963, where he attended Arapahoe High School (1966–69).
-During this time he played bass guitar in Earthquake Moving Company, the first of many rock bands he would participate in until 1975, often featuring his own compositions.
+Born outside of Los Angeles Steven Moore moved to Littleton, Colorado, in 1963, where he attended Arapahoe High School (1966–69), and played bass guitar in Earthquake Moving Company, one of many rock bands he was in, often playing his own compositions.

-His first literary writings were poems contributed to college literary magazines.
+At the University of Northern Colorado in Greeley, his first literary writings were poems contributed to college literary magazines.
 In his junior year, he switched majors from history to English, earning both a B.A.
 (1973) and an M.A.
-(1974) from the University of Northern Colorado in Greeley.
+(1974).
 From 1974 until 1977 he worked as a substitute teacher while writing a novel (Clarinets and Candles, unpublished) and the beginnings of a second.
-From 1974 to 1978 he was also a member of the Colorado Concert Ballet, dancing a variety of minor roles.
+From 1974 to 1978 he was a member of the Colorado Ballet, dancing a variety of minor roles.

-Unable to find a full-time teaching position, he began working at ABC Books in Denver in 1976.
+He began working at ABC Books in Denver in 1976.
 Two years later he opened his own independent bookstore, Moore Books, which he operated until selling it in 1981.
-During this time, he published his first works of literary criticism: a series of short notes on James Joyce’s Finnegans Wake in A Wake Newslitter, and book reviews for a Denver arts magazine called Spree.
+During this time, he published his first works of literary criticism: a series of short notes on James Joyce's Finnegans Wake in A Wake Newslitter, and book reviews for a Denver arts magazine called Spree.
 He also wrote his first book, A Readers Guide to William Gaddis's "The Recognitions", published by the University of Nebraska Press in 1982.
 This was followed by In Recognition of William Gaddis, a collection of essays by various hands, for which he wrote the introduction and contributed an essay.
 Co-edited with John Kuehl, it was published by Syracuse University Press in 1984.
 A brief interest in vampire literature led to an anthology Moore edited titled Vampire in Verse, which was published in 1985.